-Containers are allowed to obtain the runs of their children (having the same job\id at the server).
+Containers are allowed to obtain the runs of their children (having the same job_id at the server).
 The permissions are checked at te central server.

 Note that the returned results are not decrypted.
 The algorithm is responsible for decrypting the results.

-'''

 Parameters

-task_id (int) - ID of the task from which you want to obtain the algorithm runs
+$task_id(int) - ID$ of the task from which you want to obtain the algorithm runs Returns id (int) - ID of the algorithm run that should be obtained.

 List of algorithm run data.
 The type of the results depends on the algorithm.

-Return type

-list

-get(id )

 Obtain a specific algorithm run from the central server.

-Parameters

-id (int) - ID of the algorithm run that should be obtained.

-Returns

 Algorithm run data.
 Return type

-dict

 class Task(parent)

-Bases: SubClient

 A task client for the algorithm container.

 It provides functions to get task information and create new tasks.

 create(input, organizations=None, name='subtask', description=None)

 Create a new (child) task at the central server.

 Containers are allowed to create child tasks (having the same job_id) at the central server.
-The docker

-image must be the same as the docker image of this container self.
+The docker image must be the same as the docker image of this container self.

-Parameters

-• input (bytes) - Input to the task.
-Should be b64 encoded.

-• organizations (list[int]) - List of organization IDs that should execute the task.

-• name (str, optional) - Name of the subtask

-• description (str, optional) - Description of the subtask
+- input (bytes) Input to the task.
+Should be b64 encoded. - organizations (list[int]) List of organization IDs that should execute the task. - name (str, optional) Name of the subtask - description (str, optional) Description of the subtask get(task_id)

-Returns

 Dictionary containing information on the created task

-Return type

-dict

-get(task_id)

 Retrieve a task at the central server.

-Parameters

 task_id (int) - ID of the task to retrieve

-Returns

 Dictionary containing the task information

-Return type

-dict

 class VPN(parent)

-Bases: SubClient

 A VPN client for the algorithm container.

 It provides functions to obtain the IP addresses of other containers.

-get_addresses(only_children=False, only_parent=False, include_children=False,
+get_addresses(only_children=False, only_parent=False, only_siblings=False, only_self=False, include_children=False, include_parent=False, label=None)

-include_parent=False, label=None)

-Get information about the VPN IP addresses and ports of other algorithm containers involved in the
+Get information about the VPN IP addresses and ports of other algorithm containers involved in the current task.

-current task.
 These addresses can be used to send VPN communication to.

-'''
+Multiple ports may be exposed for a single algorithm run, so it is possible that multiple ports are returned for a single IP.

-- only\children (bool, optional) Only return the IP addresses of the children of the current task, by default False.
-Incompatible with only parent. - only\parent (bool, optional) Only return the IP address of the parent of the current task, by default False.
-Incompatible with only\children. - include\children (bool, optional) Include the IP addresses of the children of the current task, by default False.
-Incompatible with only\parent, superseded by only children. - include\parent (bool, optional) Include the IP address of the parent of the current task, by default False.
-Incompatible with only\children, superseded by only\parent. - label (str, optional) The label of the port you are interested in, which is set in the algorithm Dockerfile.
+- only_children (bool, optional) Only return the IP addresses of the children of the current task, by default False.
+Incompatible with other only parameters. - only_parent (bool, optional) Only return the IP address of the parent of the current task, by default False.
+Incompatible with other only parameters. - only_siblings (bool, optional) Only return the IP addresses of the siblings of the current task, by default False.
+Incompatible with other only parameters. - only_self (bool, optional) Only return the IP address of the current task, by default False.
+Incompatible with other only parameters. - include_children (bool, optional) Include the IP addresses of the children of the current task, by default False.
+Incompatible with only_parent, superseded by only_children. - include_parent (bool, optional) Include the IP address of the parent of the current task, by default False.
+Incompatible with only_children, superseded by only_parent. - label (str, optional) The label of the port you are interested in, which is set in the algorithm Dockerfile.
 If this parameter is set, only the ports with this label will be returned.